apptainer/apptainer-admindocs/configfiles.rst

    a user special privileges within a container.
 For that and similar use cases, the :ref:`fakeroot feature <fakeroot>` is a better option.

-{Singularity} provides full support for admins to grant and revoke Linux capabilities on a user or group basis.
-The ``capability.json`` file is maintained by {Singularity} in order to manage these capabilities.
+{Project} provides full support for admins to grant and revoke Linux capabilities on a user or group basis.
+The ``capability.json`` file is maintained by {Project} in order to manage these capabilities.
 The ``capability`` command group allows you to ``add``, ``drop``, and ``list`` capabilities for users and groups.